cmasch/cnn-text-classification/README.md

 # Text classification with Convolution Neural Networks (CNN)
 This is a project to classify text documents / sentences with CNNs.
 You can find a great introduction in a similar approach on a blog entry of [Denny Britz](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/) and [Keras](https://blog.keras.io/using-pre-trained-word-embeddings-in-a-keras-model.html).
 My approach is quit similar to the one of Denny and the original paper of Yoon Kim [1].
 You can find the implementation of Yoon Kim on [GitHub](https://github.com/yoonkim/CNN_sentence) as well.

+## *** UPDATE *** - May 17th, 2019: Changes in version 0.1.0

+Model:
+- Combine word-level with character-based input.
+The char input ist optional and can be used for further reasearch.
+- Change padding of conv-layer from same to valid.
+- Add average pooling after conv-layer and combine it with existing max pooling.

+Notebook:
+- Add CHAR support
+- Commented out preprocessing
+- Add scikit-learn example at the end for comparison between deep learning and machine learning.

+Using characters in addition to words ends up with no improvement but can be a good starting point for further research.
+I keep the model as simple as possible and reuse the existing methods for character input.
+As written in the paper of Yann LeCun [3] using several conv-layers on each over could improve performance.

 ## *** UPDATE *** - December 3rd, 2018: Changes in version 0.0.2
 - Implemented the model as a class (cnn_model.CNN)
 - Replaced max pooling by global max pooling